This online seminar is organized by Ping Hu (SYSU), Jiaxi Nie (SCMS), Yan Wang (SJTU), Hehui Wu (SCMS) and Qiqin Xie (SHU).

 Dec 13, 2023: Yan Wang (SJTU)

-Vertex degree sums for perfect matchings in 3-uniform hypergraphs bilibili
+Vertex degree sums for perfect matchings in 3-uniform hypergraphs video

 Let $H_{n, n/3}^2$ be the 3-graph of order $n$, whose vertex set is partitioned into two sets $S$ and $T$ of size $\frac{1}{3}n+1$ and $\frac{2}{3}n -1$, respectively, and whose edge set consists of all triples with at least $2$ vertices in $T$.
 Suppose that $n$ is sufficiently large and $H$ is a 3-uniform hypergraph of order $n$ with no isolated vertex.
 Zhang and Lu [Discrete Math.
 341 (2018), 748–758] conjectured that if $\deg(u)+\deg(v) > 2(\binom{n-1}{2}-\binom{2n/3}{2})$ for any two vertices $u$ and $v$ that are contained in some edge of $H$, then $H$ contains a perfect matching or $H$ is a subgraph of $H_{n,n/3}^2$.
 We construct a counter-example to the conjecture.
 Furthermore, we prove that if $\deg(u)+\deg(v) > (\frac{3}{5}+c)n^2$ for any two vertices $u$ and $v$ that are contained in some edge of $H$, then $H$ contains a perfect matching or $H$ is a subgraph of $H_{n,n/3}^2$.
 This result implies a result of Zhang, Zhao and Lu [Electron.
 J. Combin.
 25 (3), 2018].
 This is joint work with Yi Zhang.